Matter: Dark

 Ordinary matter, in the quarks and leptons definition, constitutes about 4% of the energy of the observable universe.
 The remaining energy is theorized to be due to exotic forms, of which 23% is dark matter and 73% is dark energy.

 In astrophysics and cosmology, dark matter is matter of unknown composition that does not emit or reflect enough electromagnetic radiation to be observed directly, but whose presence can be inferred from gravitational effects on visible matter.
 Observational evidence of the early universe and the Big Bang theory require that this matter have energy and mass, but not be composed of ordinary baryons (protons and neutrons).
 The commonly accepted view is that most of the dark matter is non-baryonic in nature.
 As such, it is composed of particles as yet unobserved in the laboratory.
 Perhaps they are supersymmetric particles, which are not Standard Model particles but relics formed at very high energies in the early phase of the universe and still floating about.

 Energy

 In cosmology, dark energy is the name given to the source of the repelling influence that is accelerating the rate of expansion of the universe.
 Its precise nature is currently a mystery, although its effects can reasonably be modeled by assigning matter-like properties such as energy density and pressure to the vacuum itself.

 Exotic

 Exotic matter is a concept of particle physics, which may include dark matter and dark energy but goes further to include any hypothetical material that violates one or more of the properties of known forms of matter.
 Some such materials might possess hypothetical properties like negative mass.

 Historical and philosophical study

-Classical antiquity (c.
-600 BCE–c.
-322 BCE)
+The modern conception of matter has been refined many times in history, in light of the improvement in knowledge of just what the basic building blocks are, and in how they interact.
+The term "matter" is used throughout physics in a wide variety of contexts: for example, one refers to "condensed matter physics", "elementary matter", "partonic" matter, "dark" matter, "anti"-matter, "strange" matter, and "nuclear" matter.
+In discussions of matter and antimatter, the former has been referred to by Alfvén as koinomatter (Gk. common matter).
+In physics, there is no broad consensus as to a general definition of matter, and the term "matter" usually is used in conjunction with a specifying modifier.